-A code freeze does not just prevent the introduction of new online issues, it’s also the perfect time to take stock and complete thorough web testing on your website or app.
-That way you can make sure there aren’t any nasty bugs or issues lurking in your code that could unexpectedly spring up and kill your conversion rates.
+A code freeze does not just prevent the introduction of new online issues.
+In fact it's the perfect time to take stock and complete thorough web testing on your website and app.
+That way you can make sure there aren’t any nasty bugs or issues lurking in your code, that could unexpectedly spring up and kill your conversion rates.

 By implementing a code freeze, you can robustly test and optimise your systems and online presence.
 You can find any hidden critical issues to maximise your sales, as well as fix any longstanding issues, you can clear the to-do list and fine tune any elements that they might have put on the back burner.
 And that’s why a code freeze is particularly important in the run up to the busy online shopping period between Black Friday, Cyber Monday and the holiday period.

 Time is of the essence during a code freeze.
 While you want to carry out robust tests, you don’t want to freeze your code for any longer than you have to.
 As such, an internal QA isn’t sufficient.
 It may identify a few defects, but it can never reproduce the harsh and varying conditions that your website or app will face out in the open.